vsariola/shader-holiday-card/README.md

 ‼️ Ah, it's that time of the year: time to send the seasonal greeting cards!
 Making your own cards is fun, but alas, we are just shader coders; we only know how to make cool shaders.
-If only there was a way to convert a shader an animated holiday card 🤔....
+If only there was a way to convert a shader to an animated holiday card 🤔....

-But there is! 🎉 It's called barrier-grid animations (🚧-🏁).
+But there is!🎉 It's called barrier-grid (🚧-🏁) animations.
 Today we will show how you can convert your shader into an animated holiday card.

 Sneak peek of the result (click to watch on Youtube):